 During the CES trade show held in Las Vegas last January, Roadstar.ai displayed its prototype self-driving car, which is powered by its groundbreaking autonomous driving technologies.

-Also, the company said on its official website that it focuses on providing efficient self-driving solutions to future advanced transportation system through a robust and unique multi-sensor fusion framework.
+Also, the company said on its official website that it focuses on providing efficient self-driving solutions to future advanced transportation systems through a robust and unique multi-sensor fusion framework.
 By doing so, it hopes to promote more enjoyable and safer travel experiences.

 Aside from Roadstar. ai and Pony.ai, other startups such as JingChi are planning to undertake their first Series A financing round.
-C

-reated on April 2017, this startup managed to complete its self-driving tests in a closed location in less than five weeks, which is not a minor feat.
+The startup managed to complete its self-driving tests in a closed location in less than five weeks, which is not a minor feat.
 What’s more, JingChi became the 34th company to receive a license for testing self-driving cars last year in June.

 As a testament to its dedication to succeed in the industry, the company went ahead to carry out and complete its initial self-driving mode testing on California public roads.

 Last month, in a move to expedite its efforts to keep up with the United States and become the world leader in self-driving technology, China unveiled national guidelines to be followed in testing autonomous cars.
 T